 My initial reaction was to apologize for posting not one but two flamboyant 80s boards in a row.
 Then I thought to myself, wait a second: what is Shred Sledz if not a safe space to celebrate the loud colors of 80s surf culture?!
 The Schroff board posted above is pretty subdued by Echo Beach standards.
 This thing is so cool — I love the teal paint job and the diagonal lines on the deck, especially when paired with the Rainbow Fin!
 Make sure you click through for all the pics, as the post is an Instagram slideshow.

 Greg Liddle is probably the most famous shaper of hulls, and Kirk Putnam‘s enthusiasm for Liddle’s shapes has been well-documented.
 This post comes courtesy of Displacementia, a great blog specializing in hulls.
 For all the excitement around Liddle, it’s hard to find good pictures of his earlier boards.
-I’ve only seen the BMW-style logo on a few of his boards, making this post a cool peek at the history of Liddle Surfboards.
+I’ve only seen the BMW-style logo on a few of his boards, making this post a cool peek at some vintage Liddle Surfboards.

 I’ve been waiting for a chance to post a Liddle board, but even my compulsive Craigslist trawling hasn’t yielded much in the way of results.
 I was surprised to stumble across this board – mis-labeled and mis-priced, although the lofty price seems to be entirely by accident, given that the poster probably doesn’t have any clue who Liddle is – on Craigslist in North Carolina.